 Purpose

-This Standard documents the addendum policy statements supplemental to Verizon’s Corporate Policies CPI-810 05.0 Operations Management, CPI-810 08.0 Access Control, CPI-810 09.0 Network Security, and Verizon Network Security Baseline (NSB) Standards and Practices addressing requirements specific to Verizon Cloud Services.
+This Standard documents the addendum Standards and Requirements supplemental to Verizon’s Corporate Policies IBM Global Technology Services (GTS) Cloud Transformation Services (formerly Verizon), hereinafter referred to as “GCTS.”

-This document details the minimum set of security requirements for all servers or devices within the Verizon Enterprise Solutions (VES) Cloud and Data Center Services, hereinafter referred to as “Cloud”, environment.
+This document details the minimum set of security requirements for all servers or devices within the GCTS environment.
 Applying the security controls included in this document helps minimize the likelihood of a successful compromise of these IT assets by an attacker.
-Cloud increases its assurance that these systems and the data they contain will be appropriately secured from the loss of confidentiality, integrity and availability.
+GCTS increases its assurance that these systems and the data they contain will be appropriately secured from the loss of confidentiality, integrity and availability.

 Scope

-The security controls described in this document apply to any device connected to the Cloud network.
+The security controls described in this document apply to any device connected to the GCTS network.
 The operating system or device specific secure configuration baseline standard document should be referenced instead of this document.
 This document applies in cases when an operating system or device specific secure configuration baseline standards document is not available.

-The procedures detailed in this document apply to all Verizon full and part-time employees, temporary workers, volunteers, contractors, or any other agents employed to perform work and who have been granted access to Verizon Cloud and Data Center Services information systems and information assets.
+The procedures detailed in this document apply to all GCTS full and part-time employees, temporary workers, volunteers, contractors, or any other agents employed to perform work and who have been granted access to GCTS information systems and information assets.

-The term “Verizon” referenced in this document is representative of any brand or location where Verizon operates, to include, but not limited to:
+The term ”IBM” referenced in this document is representative of any brand or location where IBM operates, to include, but not limited to:

-Verizon Managed Hosting (MH)
+IBM Managed Hosting (MH)

-Verizon Enterprise Cloud Managed Edition (ECME)
+IBM Enterprise Cloud Managed Edition (ECME)

-Verizon Remote Applications Management (RAM)
+IBM Remote Applications Management (RAM)

-Verizon Cloud
+IBM GCTS

-Verizon IP Applications Hosting (IPAH)
+IBM IP Applications Hosting (IPAH)

-Verizon infrastructure
+IBM infrastructure

-All requests for exclusions to controls identified within this document must be submitted to the Verizon Cloud Security exception process.
+All requests for exclusions to controls identified within this document must be must be approved by the GCTS Business Owner (BO) or Information Resource Custodian (IRC) of record as defined by the governing/serving Lightweight Enterprise Governance Organization (LEGO) as defined by LEGO Program Charter and the LEGO Knowledge Management Charter.
+Requirements:

-Requirements

-Check the Cloud Document Management System (DMS) for a secure configuration baseline standard document (SCB) which matches the operating system or device.
+Check the GCTS Document Management System (DMS) for a secure configuration baseline standard document (SCB) which matches the operating system or device.
 This document should only be used if an operating system or device specific SCB does not exist in DMS.

 General System Security